Plonecakes/mod_sharker/ReadMe.txt

 else, an error will be thrown.
 If UserInput does not exist, 2 will be assumed.
 Of course, if it is UserInput=0, then the mod will not be enabled.

+You may conditionalize the patching of a search and replace by adding a Condition# entry to the heading.
+This can contain a check in the form:
+  Variable ?= Value
+Optionally conjoined by logical operations such as &&, ||, or ^^.
+The valid comparison operators are: ==, !=, <=, >=, <, and >.
+Delimiting spaces are required.
+Logical operations are processed linearly.

 The log is created as mod_sharker.log in the Mabinogi folder.